pg-format/specification/README.md

 ## Property graphs

 A property graph consists of **nodes** and **edges** between these nodes.
+Each node has a unique **node identifier**.
 Each edge can be directed or undirected.
-Each of the nodes and edges can have **labels** and **properties**.
-Properties are key-value pairs where the same key can have multiple values.
-Labels and property keys are non-empty Unicode strings.
-Property values are Unicode strings, numbers or the null-value.
+Each of the nodes and edges can have **properties** and **labels**.
+Properties are mappings from **keys** to non-empty lists of **values**.
+Node identifiers, labels, and keys are non-empty Unicode strings.
+A value is a Unicode string, a boolean value, a number as defined by RFC 8259, or the special value null.

+The following features are implied by this definition, among others:

+- edges don't have identifiers
+- multi-edges are allowed
+- values don't have data types other than string, boolean, number, and null
+- as specified in RFC 8259, implementations may set limits on the range and precision of numbers and double precision (IEEE754) is the most likely common limit
+- values of the same property key are allowed to have different types
+- a property must have at least one value
+- the meaning of labels and property keys is out of the scope of this specification
+- there are no graph attributes, hierarchies, hyper-edges or other extened features

 ## Serializations